tiyProject/cheri/README.md

     Letter-Opener view emails on screen

 * Gems not fully implemented
     The backend portion for Stripe & Send-Grid are implemented, but due to time contsraints, not fully deployed.
 Since Letter-Opener is dependent on SendGrid, it does not function.
-Note that the HTML files are only there for reference, for future export to the front-end side.
+Note that the HTML files are only there for reference, for future use.

 * Configuration